Robert Wolgemuth

-Robert Wolgemuth is an author and former chairman of the Evangelical Christian Publishers Association.
-Wolgemuth has authored over twenty books and has been in the publishing business for more than forty years.
+Robert David Wolgemuth (February 28, 1948 – January 10, 2026) was an American author who was the chairman of the Evangelical Christian Publishers Association.
+Wolgemuth authored over 20 books and was in the publishing business for more than 40 years.
 Five of his books have received Silver Medallion Awards from the Evangelical Christian Publishers Association.
 His best-selling books include She Calls Me Daddy and The Most Important Place on Earth.

-He currently heads the literary agency Wolgemuth & Associates, Inc., which represents over 100 authors.
+Wolgemuth headed the literary agency Wolgemuth & Associates, Inc., which represents over 100 authors.
 He graduated with a degree in Biblical Literature from Taylor University in 1969, and received an honorary doctorate (Doctor of Humane Letters) from Taylor in 2005.

+Wolgemuth died on January 10, 2026, at the age of 77.